TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 #Phase II

 ##New functionality
+- Add short descriptions and logos for each charity
 - In-built donation function
 - Ability to donate to multiple charities at once.
 - Ability to donate without being pestered.
 - 'Star' charities or otherwise list as favourites - have a 'basket' of favourite charities
-- Get the ability to track what various people have selected (effectively, just an activity log - all you need is .
+- Get the ability to track what various people have selected (effectively, just an activity log - all you need is for it to write to a log or something when they're done).
 - Mailing list to remind people at tax time about their charity.
 - Search function - search the short descriptions of their work.